-But my answer demands that I get that on the table, because my answer is: Mere expressing of opinions probably does little good.
+But my answer demands that I get that on the table, because my answer is that mere expressing of opinions probably does little good.
 Opinions are in most people’s minds a dime a dozen.
-Everybody has an opinion.
-And they are so common that they have little worth.
+Everybody has an opinion, and they are so common that they have little worth.
 So I am not eager to encourage Christians to go online and just let all their thoughts and feelings hang out with their opinions.

 We are stewards of God’s grace and truth.
 I just read that this morning in 1 Peter 4.
-We are stewards of God’s grace.
-And stewards are to be found faithful.
+We are stewards of God’s grace, and stewards are to be found faithful.
 They are not careless with truth and with grace.
 They manage their master’s wisdom.
 They manage their master’s grace and truth with great concern for integrity — his and theirs.
+Peter says,

-So my answer to this group of women who have this rightful concern is, No. Don’t just spread opinions, but yes, do give careful, well reasoned, biblically saturated, well informed, compassionate, Christ-exalting, humble convictions about the issues of our day.
+So my answer to this group of women who have this rightful concern is: No, don’t just spread opinions.
+But yes, do give careful, well-reasoned, biblically-saturated, well-informed, compassionate, Christ-exalting, humble convictions about the issues of our day.
 There is not enough of that.
-There is plenty of opinion, but there is not enough of that.
+There are plenty of opinion, but there is not enough of that.
 Then let the chips fall where they will.
 If you get criticized, you get criticized.
-If we stop speaking because we are afraid of criticism of stirring up people’s slandering us, we will never communicate in any public forum.
+If we stop speaking because we are afraid of criticism, of stirring up people’s slandering us, we will never communicate in any public forum.
 Don’t be intimidated by negative feedback.